 Our business plan depends in large part on our ability to obtain and maintain patent protection in the United States with respect to our proprietary technology and products, and in particular, the rights to develop SUBA-Itraconazole as an anti-cancer therapy.
-We seek to protect our proprietary position through our exclusive license for SUBA-Itraconazole with Mayne Pharma, and by filing patent applications in the United States related to our novel technologies and product candidate and also expect to license additional applicable patents from third parties.
+We seek to protect our proprietary position through our exclusive license for SUBA-Itraconazole with Mayne Pharma, and by filing patent applications in the United States related to our novel technologies, the issuance of a patent regarding our own intellectual property regarding our product candidate and also expect to license additional applicable patents from third parties.